-In Emilia’s safe place, music holds memories and traces every contour of her life, ever since her upbringing in Northern Italy’s cultured Cento – the Bologna suburb with its opera theatre, concert halls, library and cinemas.
-In her family’s literary household expectations ran high so music was saved as a hobby; Emilia would read, nurture her growing appreciation for languages and at age 7, like her mother and sister, practise the piano whilst developing a love of classical music.
+In Emilia’s safe place, music holds memories and traces every contour of her life, ever since her upbringing in Northern Italy’s cultured Cento – the small town near Bologna with its opera theatre, concert halls, library, cinemas and museums.
+In her family’s literary household expectations ran high, so music was kept as a hobby.
+Emilia would read and nurture her growing appreciation for literature and at age 7, like her mother and sister, she started piano lessons, whilst developing a love of classical music.
 Meanwhile, pop music would fill the house; the youngest of four children, she’d hear her older siblings play ‘60s, ‘70s and ‘80s British and American pop, blues, rock and Italian cantautori on their record player, before a jazz epiphany in her teens.
-“I loved and kept singing Rickie Lee Jones’ rendition of ‘My Funny Valentine’ and was surprised to learn my mother shared my modern tastes; she told me ‘that’s jazz!’ and I fell in love; at that moment I knew jazz would play an essential role in my life.”

-Following: “In a sentimental mood” (2018), “Whatever Possessed Me” (2008), and “Canzoni e standards” (1999), Emilia’s latest release “And if you fall, you fall” continues to celebrate the music that inspires her.
-It’s just the next part in a journey that has also seen her perform with guitarist Peter Denissen, trumpet player Victor Borkent’s octet “Vic’s!” and Big Band “Straight Life”, saxophonist Gianluca Masetti, pianist Denis Biancucci and double-bass player Tiziano Zanotti.
+Following: “In a sentimental mood” (2018) — “Whatever Possessed Me” (2008) — “Canzoni e standards” (1999) — Emilia’s latest release “And if you fall, you fall” continues to celebrate the music that inspires her.
+It’s just the last part in a journey that has also seen her perform with guitarist Peter Denissen, trumpet player Victor Borkent’s octet “Vic’s!” and Big Band “Straight Life”, saxophonist Gianluca Masetti, pianist Denis Biancucci and double-bass player Tiziano Zanotti.

-Listen to Emilia Vancini sing and you feel what she feels.
-Like musical soul-mate Augusto Pirodda, emotion moves with the music.
-There are no straight lines on the path to her safe place but only one destination; “the most important thing to me is to keep singing,” she affirms, “there is nothing else I want to do.”
+Listen to Emilia Vancini sing and you feel what she feels, emotion lies at the heart of her music.
+There are no straight lines on the path to her safe place but only one destination: “The most important thing to me is to keep singing,” she affirms, “there is nothing else I want to do.”

 ” Lisa Durrant / Just The Type”